ministryofjustice/analytics-platform-jupyter-notebook/README.md

 ### Known issues
  - This image is a work in progress, you'll currently get a "Dead kernel" error in Jupyter notebook ([this issue may be related](https://github.com/jupyter/docker-stacks/issues/337))
- - The image creates a 'jovyan' user with PID 1000, we'll need to figure it out how this will work with the NFS home (rename/change user PID?)
+ - The image creates a 'jovyan' user with UID 1000, we'll need to figure it out how this will work with the NFS home (rename/change user UID?)
    - anaconda/jupyter dashboard are installed as this user, this may need to change